Medical Misdiagnosis Claims & NHS Misdiagnosis Compensation

 How do I start a claim for medical misdiagnosis?

-If you believe that you or a loved one has a claim for medical misdiagnosis, contact TRUE Solicitors today to speak to a member of our medical negligence team.
+If you believe that you or a loved one has a claim for medical misdiagnosis, contact TRUE Solicitors today to speak to a member of our First Response team.
 We offer an initial free, no obligation assessment of your case.

 How much will it cost to make a claim?